Directed by: Ryan Coogler || Produced by: Robert Chartoff, Irwin Winkler, Sylvester Stallone, Kevin King-Templeton, William Chartoff, David Winkler

 Running Time: 133 minutes

-Creed is a fantastic film and perhaps the strongest sports film in at least a decade.
+Creed is perhaps the strongest sports film in a decade.
 It’s a powerful, emotional, at times even melodramatic story that both sports and non-sports fans can enjoy.
 It’s a spectacular blend of old and new, drawing on Sylvester Stallone’s creative legacy and underappreciated acting talent, Fruitvale Station-star Michael B. Jordan’s athleticism, and Coogler’s energy from behind the camera and within the screenplay.
 Stallone took a lot of chances lending the responsibility of his most famous character to a young, up-and-coming filmmaker, but then again, what is the Rocky franchise about if not underdogs proving their worth in sweat, tears, and blood?

 The Rocky series has always mirrored its lead actor in real-life, showcasing Stallone’s own unlikely breakout in the first film, his ascension to Hollywood stardom and dominance in II and III, his constantly growing ego in IV, his washed up, fading relevance in V, and finally his return to form and old-age wisdom in Balboa.
 With Creed, both Stallone and Coogler realize that this newest chapter in the Rocky saga is both a continuation of that art-mirroring-life theme, as well as the fact that this is not truly a Rocky movie.
 It’s a movie about the son of his greatest rival, Apollo Creed.
 This ain’t “Rocky VII.”